 Grade Point Average (GPA) calculation

-The GPA is calculated by means of a straight average.
+The GPA is calculated by means of a straight average and reported on the ASL transcript.
 Every course is included in a student's GPA with the exception of pass/fail courses and independent study.
 The GPA is calculated to two decimal points.
+GPAs from other schools are not included in the ASL GPA calculation.

 Students in Grades 9-11 may request to take any one course at a time on a pass/fail basis from any of the following areas of study: performing arts, physical education or visual arts.
-Grade 12 students may request to take any one course at a time pass/fail.
-The option of pass/fail cannot be applied to AP courses, which must be taken for a grade.
+Grade 12 students may request to take any one course at a time pass/fail, with the exception of AP courses, which must be taken for a grade.
 The deadline for a student to request pass/fail or change from pass/fail to a grade is one month after the beginning of the semester.
-By that time a student must have discussed with the teacher, class dean and Director of Academic Advising his/her intention and received permission.
-Any exception to this rule must be approved by the Director of Academic Advising.
+By that time, student must have discussed with their teacher, class dean and director of academic advising their intention and received permission.
+Any exception to this rule must be approved by the director of academic advising.

 Senior exam exemption